 - No drugs, other than antidepressants, are recommended for the treatment of bulimia nervosa.

-And when comparing a combined approach of antidepressants and CBT verses CBT alone NICE makes the following points:-
+When comparing a combined approach of antidepressants and CBT verses CBT alone:-

 - There have been few comparisons of psychological and pharmacological treatments, and their combination, with the result that any practice recommendations must be tentative.

 - Few studies have included post-treatment follow-up periods, a problem with almost all the studies that have used drugs.